Radoma Court

 At the time of construction, it was considered the most important block of flats in the international style of the modern movement.
-Clive Chipkin describes Radoma Court as ‘a stunning building’ and it has gained iconic status.
+Clive Chipkin describes Radoma Court as "a stunning building" and it has gained iconic status.

-A corner building, Radoma Court has its facade on the South and West boundaries of Cavendish and Yeo streets in Bellevue, Gauteng.
-Erected prior to the war, the building comprises 27 flats, of which 4 have two bedrooms and the rest are bachelor flats, and a basement parking garage.
+A corner building, Radoma Court has its facade on the south and west boundaries of Cavendish and Yeo streets in Bellevue.
+It comprises 27 flats, of which 4 have two bedrooms and the rest are bachelor flats, and a basement parking garage.
 The building has been published both in South Africa and overseas and is regarded by student and architects as iconic.

 Design

 Radoma Court occupies a corner site with street frontages on the south and west sides.
-This situation imposes difficult problems in orientation, out of which emerged the articulated plan and hence the lively three-dimensional composition of the building.
+This situation imposed difficult problems in orientation, out of which emerged the articulated plan and hence the lively three-dimensional composition of the building.

 The main theme is the contrast between the sun-soaked west facade and the shaded southern elevation.
 On the south elevation, continuous banded windows are possible, while on the west, the necessity for protection has resulted in a deeply recessed treatment, in which the balcony fronts lie behind the main face of the building, defined by the broad horizontal bands top and bottom, and the connecting vertical piers.
 These two contrasting elevations are moulded together in the composition by the soaring stair tower with its curved face of sparkling glass brick.
 Its articulation from the western block gives emphasis to its verticality and its subtle curve ties it to the south wall.

 Construction

 The four storey building is constructed of reinforced concrete frame with brick walls, which were plastered smooth and painted white to give a sleek, minimalist appearance.
 The staircase tower has a distinctive full height glass brick window panel and the building has a flat reinforced concrete roof.
 The windows are steel framed hung on pivots and with casements.

 The design utilizes the sloping topography of the site, gaining useful basement space from the decrease in ground level from the entrance corner.
 The entrance itself is a covered area acting like an extension of the public street and can be approached from either Yeo Street or Cavendish Road.
 Slender concrete columns sit on the horizontal ground floor slab and support the overhang to the entrance.

-In the north-east corner of the site there is a garden court with flower beds and pool, and on the roof a solarium and loggia with planting boxes is provided.
+In the north-east corner of the site there is a garden court with flower beds and pool, and on the roof a solarium and loggia with planting boxes.

 Internally, each dwelling had a customized kitchen, bathroom and built in fittings.
-Clever space planning created compact living areas that were also spacious due to the use of built in fittings.
-Artisan craftsmanship delivered high quality interiors using materials such as oak floor boards.
-Social space was generously proportioned and the shared amenities were carefully considered so as to maintain privacy whilst also encouraging social interaction between the residents.
+Space planning created compact living areas that were also spacious due to the use of built in fittings.
+High quality materials such as oak floor boards were used for the interiors.
+Social space was generously proportioned and the shared amenities were planned to maintain privacy whilst also encouraging social interaction between residents.